Mozu/ThirdpartyPayments-Theme/README.md

-#PayPal Express Theme Integration for Mozu Core8#
+#PayPal Express Theme Integration for Mozu Core9#

-This repository contains the full source files for the Mozu Core8 theme, with the required changes to enable PayPal Express on your Mozu storefront.
-If you are manually upgrading themes that extend earlier versions of the Mozu Core theme (Core4, Core5, Core6, or Core7), you can upgrade your entire theme from this repo.
-For your convenience, the full readme for Mozu Core Theme Version 8 is included at the bottom of this file.
+This repository contains the full source files for the Mozu Core9 theme, with the required changes to enable PayPal Express on your Mozu storefront.
+If you are manually upgrading themes that extend earlier versions of the Mozu Core theme (Core5, Core6, Core7, or Core8), you can upgrade your entire theme from this repo.
+If you are not ready to upgrade your full theme, the branches of this repo contain the PayPal Express changes for Mozu Core theme versions 6, 7, and 8.

+For your convenience, the full readme for Mozu Core Theme Version 9 is included at the bottom of this file.

 ##File Additions and Changes##